WingTangWong/VariousOpsTools/ipgrep/README.md

 responsibility for what may or may not happen in your environment/box/etc.

 Ie, if your house/business/whatever burns down, don't blame me.

-# Errata

-- single digit trailing ip addresses like 10.0.0.4 ends up matching more than expected.